Debt purchase

 Operational Challenges

 On the operational side, debt collection can be a resource-intensive process requiring a mix of specialised skills, sophisticated technology and strategic planning.
 Debt buyers may face challenges in locating debtors, negotiating repayments and handling disputes.
-Moreover, they must navigate these challenges while adhering to ethical standards and fair practices to maintain a positive reputation in the industry.
+They must navigate these challenges while adhering to ethical standards and fair practices to maintain a positive reputation in the industry.

 Obtain your loan with ease through Arcadia Finance.
 There’s no application fee, and you can choose from a diverse range of 10 respected lenders.
 Every lender complies with the regulations of the National Credit Regulator in South Africa.